Header image courtesy of @wing1990hk (Wikimedia Commons)

 Take minibus 103 or 103M from Hang Hau to Ng Fai Tin, where the hike begins.
 The trail finishes at Po Toi O, an idyllic fishing village that is home to great seafood and two pieces of history: Hong Kong’s oldest and biggest Tin Hau temple, and the oldest rock inscription found in Hong Kong.

 In a city full of skyscrapers, green space is a rare sight.
 Hong Kong Velodrome Park is a sprawling five-hectare park covered in lush lawns and artificial lakes, perfect for a summertime picnic.
 The park is home to the Hong Kong Velodrome, a sports centre with an international standard 250-metre wooden cycling track, as well as a concrete skate park, climbing wall, and jogging track.
 The park is well-loved by TKO locals and you’ll find plenty of families lounging underneath the cherry blossom trees on a late spring day.
+If you’re feeling peckish or have a hankering for your daily coffee, check out The Alchemist Café & Bistro beside the main entry of the cycling dome.

 Stretching one and a half hectares and connecting Tiu Keng Leng to Lohas Park is Tseung Kwan O Waterfront Park, where on a good day you’ll find joggers and dog walkers basking in the sunset glow.
 The park offers panoramic views of Eastern Hong Kong Island and its surroundings are ever-changing as new high rise residential developments line the harbourfront.
 Don’t want to walk?
 Head to Beverly Cycle in Po Lam to rent a bike and ride along the cycling path that covers the entire Tseung Kwan O area.